 - Opioid Induced Hyperalgesia (OIH) and Allodynia: Opioid-Induced Hyperalgesia (OIH) occurs when an opioid analgesic paradoxically causes an increase in pain, or an increase in sensitivity to pain.
-If a patient is suspected to be experiencing OIH, carefully consider appropriately decreasing the dose of the current opioid analgesic, or opioid rotation (safety switching the patient to a different opioid - Serotonin Syndrome with Concomitant Use of Serotonergic Drugs: Potentially life-threatening condition could result from concomitant serotonergic drug administration.
+If OIH is suspected, carefully consider appropriately decreasing the dose of the current opioid analgesic, or opioid rotation.
+(5.8) - Serotonin Syndrome with Concomitant Use of Serotonergic Drugs: Potentially life-threatening condition could result from concomitant serotonergic drug administration.
 Discontinue tramadol hydrochloride extended-release tablets if serotonin syndrome is suspected.
 (5.9) - Risk of Seizure: Present within recommended dosage range.
-Risk is increased with higher than recommended doses and concomitant use of SSRIs, SNRIs, anorectics, tricyclic antidepressants and other tricyclic compounds, other opioids, MAOIs, neuroleptics, other drugs that reduce seizure threshold, in patients with epilepsy or at risk for seizures.
-(5.10, 7) - Risk of Suicide: Do not use tramadol hydrochloride extended-release tablets in suicidal or addiction-prone patients.
+Risk is increased with higher than recommended doses and concomitant use of SSRIs, SNRIs, anorectics, tricyclic antidepressants and other tricyclic compounds, other opioids, MAOIs, neuroleptics, other drugs that reduce seizure threshold, in patients with epilepsy or at risk for seizures. - Risk of Suicide: Do not use tramadol hydrochloride extended-release tablets in suicidal or addiction-prone patients.
 Use with caution in those taking tranquilizers, antidepressants or abuse alcohol.
 (5.11) - Life-Threatening Respiratory Depression in Patients with Chronic Pulmonary Disease or in Elderly, Cachectic, or Debilitated Patients: Monitor closely, particularly during initiation and titration.
 (5.12) - Adrenal Insufficiency: If diagnosed, treat with physiologic replacement of corticosteroids, and wean patient off of the opioid.
 (5.13) - Severe Hypotension: Monitor during dosage initiation and titration.
 Avoid use of tramadol hydrochloride extended-release tablets in patients with circulatory shock.
-(5.14)
+(5.14) - Risks of Use in Patients with Increased Intracranial Pressure, Brain Tumors, Head Injury, or Impaired Consciousness: Monitor for sedation and respiratory depression.
+Avoid use of tramadol hydrochloride extended-release tablets in patients with impaired consciousness or coma.
+(5.15)